serverless/test/docs/get-fixtures-engine.md

 Fixture may have `_setup.js` script, which should cover an additional setup (if it's needed), before fixture is used.

+Fixture may have `package.json` which lists eventual dependencies to be installed.
+If `package.json` is found.
+Fixture setup involves `npm install`

 ### Resolving a fixture

 Through a `fixtures.setup(fixtureName, options)` we retrieve a temporary path to fully setup copied fixture.